Baccata/yausl/README.md

 *1.metre / 1.second* without having to manually write these extension methods, and the fact that I didn't care so much about (not) using implicits for type-level computations.

+## Usage

+Yausl is built using SBT and published on the oss sonatype repositories.
+To use it, The following dependencies should be added to your build (see the double %% that differentiates maven-built artifacts from SBT-built artifacts).

+    resolvers += Resolver.sonatypeRepo("snapshots")

+    libraryDependencies += "com.github.baccata" %% "yausl" % "0.1.0-SNAPSHOT"

 ## Example code